Wakefield High School (Raleigh, North Carolina): Athletics

-Wakefield's students compete in the NCHSAA 8A classification in the CAP conference.
+Wakefield is a member of the North Carolina High School Athletic Association (NCHSAA) and are classified as an 8A school.
+The school is a part of the CAP 8A Conference.
 Wakefield's biggest rivalry in sports is with the cross-town Wake Forest Cougars, Heritage Huskies, and Millbrook Wildcats.

 As of the 2023–2024 school year, Wakefield High School offers the following 22 athletic programs for the fall, winter, and spring seasons: